Golf Tutorials

 As loyal as he is to Golf Pride for his full-swing clubs, his putter is a completely different animal.
 For the deadliest weapon in his bag - his Scotty Cameron Newport 2 putter - Tiger places his trust in a true classic: the Ping PP58 Putter Grip.

-The Ping PP58 is a far a large cry from the lots modern, oversized putter grips like those by from a one SuperStroke that a large lot of Tour a large lot of pros and the most of amateurs lots of people on a large day use these days.
-It’s a thinner, pistol-style grip made of a lot of soft, a bit of tacky rubber.
-A pistol a lot of style means there’s a more pronounced a ton part at the a lot of top back side of a lot of grip at the a big part where the top part of the hands lie lots.
-This more smaller a many grip style promotes tremendous touch, which perfectly aligns with from feeling through the player like a Tiger.
+The Ping PP58 is a far cry from the modern, oversized putter grips like those from SuperStroke that many professionals and amateurs on tour use these days.
+It’s a thinner, pistol-style grip made of soft, tacky rubber.
+A pistol style means there’s a pronounced part at the top where the thumbs lie.
+This grip style promotes tremendous touch, which perfectly aligns with a feel-based player like Tiger.

 Final Thoughts